pandirabhishek/pandirabhishek.github.io/content/experience/sprinklr-ds.md

 ### Description

+- **Oversaw Full Lifecycle of Sentiment Analysis and Moderation Services:**
-- Managed end-to-end training, testing, and deployment of sentiment analysis and moderation services, including emotion detection and spam filtering.
+  Directed the end-to-end training, testing, and deployment processes for sentiment analysis and content moderation tools.
+Implemented advanced modules for emotion detection and spam filtering, ensuring robust performance and reliable moderation in varied environments.

+- **Fine-Tuned Advanced Language Models (LLMs) for Specialized Applications:**
-- Fine-tuned large language models (LLMs) such as LLaMA3-8B, Phi3, LLaMA7B, and Mistral7B for task-specific applications in Generalized Classification and text analysis using techniques like LoRA, QLoRa, and SFT.
+  Optimized large language models (LLMs) such as LLaMA3-8B, Phi3, LLaMA7B, and Mistral7B for task-specific roles in Generalized Classification and text analysis.
+Employed techniques like LoRA, QLoRA, and Supervised Fine-Tuning (SFT) to enhance model adaptability and precision in handling nuanced text processing tasks.

-- Developed and implemented prompting techniques (CoT, BoT, and RAG) to address the instruction adherence problem in LLMs.
+- **Innovated Prompting Techniques for Improved Instruction Adherence:**
+  Developed and integrated sophisticated prompting strategies—Chain of Thought (CoT), Buffer of Thought (BoT), and Retrieval-Augmented Generation (RAG)—to tackle instruction-following challenges in LLMs.
+These advancements resulted in models that better align with user requirements and maintain instructional consistency.

+- **Implemented Optimization Techniques for Memory Efficiency and Speed:**
-- Employed optimization techniques (pruning, quantization, efficient decoding, prompt compression) to reduce memory usage by 60-70% and achieved 2x inference speed.
+  Applied advanced optimization methods, including pruning, quantization, efficient decoding, and prompt compression, reducing memory usage by 60-70% and doubling (2X) inference speed.
+This work significantly enhanced model performance in memory-constrained environments.

+- **Curated Specialized Datasets for Improved Model Accuracy and Reliability:**
-- Created domain and task-oriented datasets for fine-tuning, enhancing instruction adherence and minimizing hallucinations in models.
+  Developed domain-specific and task-oriented datasets for targeted model fine-tuning, enhancing instruction adherence and reducing hallucinations.
+These datasets enabled LLMs to perform more accurately within defined parameters, boosting reliability in real-world applications.